 i’m from korea and i’d stayed in Vancouver about 1 year

-i went there in 2010 and i came back to Korea this year
+i went there and i came back to Korea this year

-I’ve experience to take ILETS in general module in 2010 for the permanent residence card but i’ve never taken celban
+I’ve experience to take ILETS in general module for the permanent residence card but i’ve never taken celban

 The score was listening 5.5 writing :5.5 writing:6 speaking: 5